NicolasDerumigny/cva6/tutorials/fpga.md

 - **Genesys 2**

-To generate the FPGA bitstream (and memory configuration) yourself for the Genesys II board run:
+To generate the FPGA bitstream (and memory configuration) yourself for the Genesys II or MPSoC boards (check the `BOARD` variable in `Makefile` to set the actual target), then run:

 ```
 make fpga
 ```

 This will produce a bitstream file and memory configuration file (in `fpga/work-fpga`) which you can permanently flash by running the above commands.
+On MPSoCs, this also creates a customizable Vivado 2024.1 project in `corev_apu/fpga/ariane.xpr`.

 - **Agilex 7**

 To generate the FPGA bitstream yourself for the Agilex 7 board run:
 ```
 make altera
 ```